-- Doctoral qualification should have been obtained in one of the following disciplines: Arts, Humanities, Social Sciences, or Political Sciences, with preference given to those whose credentials are from a Tunisian university.
+- Doctoral qualification should have been obtained within the past seven years in one of the following disciplines: Arts, Humanities, Social Sciences, or Political Sciences, with preference given to those whose credentials are from a Tunisian university.

-- Postdoctoral fellow is required to teach a one-semester course in English or in Arabic.
-Priority will be given to candidates with a research interest in Tunisia and North Africa.
+- The postdoctoral fellow is required to teach a one-semester course in English or in Arabic.
+Priority will be given to candidates with a research interest in Tunisia, North Africa or the Middle East.

-Applications will be evaluated by a CMES committee based on the relevance and the quality of the research proposals and the applicants’ language proficiency for teaching in either English or Arabic.
-The successful applicant will be notified by June 1, 2018.
+Applications will be evaluated by a CMES committee based on the relevance and the quality of the research proposals and the applicants’ language proficiency for teaching in either English or Arabic..

 Terms of Fellowship